 Marian University has one of the oldest undergraduate art therapy programs in the Midwest.
 Art therapists work with other mental health professionals in both diagnostic and treatment capacities.
-The program is designed for students who want to pursue graduate work and can combine the disciplines of fine arts and psychology.
+The program is designed for students who want to pursue graduate work and can combine the disciplines of studio art and psychology.
 Students in this program must earn either a minor or a second major in psychology.
-Students interested in pursuing this program must be interviewed and accepted by both the Department of Visual Arts and the Department of Psychology.
+Students interested in pursuing this program must be interviewed and accepted by both the Department of Visual and Creative Arts and the Department of Psychological Science and Counseling.
 The curriculum is based upon the recommendations of the American Art Therapy Association and internships are arranged for qualified students in local health care facilities.

 For More Information, Contact

 Jamie Higgs, Ph.D.

 Students who are Visual and Creative Arts majors may enter the art therapy concentration after completing ART 110, 120, 201, 206, and PSY 101 level with a grade of “C” or higher in each of these classes.
 The following courses are required for the concentration: ART 105, ART/PSY 371, and three credits of ART 461.
 Art therapy requires a minor in psychology including PSY 101, 220, 230, and 335.
 Two credits of SOC 100 are also required.
 This curriculum is based on the recommendations of the American Art Therapy Association.